Antenna Element

 [4]:

-# Here the "drawRadiation" method is used to draw the Field values in the vertical plane at azimuth angle 0.
+# Here, the 'drawRadiation' method is used to plot the field values in the vertical plane at an azimuth angle of 0°.

 radValues = el.drawRadiation(phi=0, radiationType="Field", normalize=True)